 Hemoglobin (Hb) S beta thalassemia

-Sickle cell disease results from mutation, or change, of certain types of hemoglobin chains in red blood cells (the beta hemoglobin chains).
+Sickle cell disease is a genetic, inherited condition.
+It results from mutation, or change, of certain types of hemoglobin chains in red blood cells (the beta hemoglobin chains).

 Although this disease has long been associated with people of African descent, it can be found in many races and ethnic groups, including Spanish, Brazilian, Indian, and even Caucasian.

 One out of 365 Black newborns are born with it.
 The DC metro area has a high number of sickle cell patients relative to the rest of the USA given the significant percentage of Black Americans living in the region.

 Exposure to systemic corticosteroids appeared to increase risk for hospitalization for vaso-occlusive episodes among patients with sickle cell disease, according to a French study published in Blood in April 2022.

 Sickle Cell Disease Has Long Been Associated with People of African Descent